Therapy Focus Logo

 Teaching children to tie their shoelace can be tricky Learn some tips for how to...

-If you have concerns about your child’s development, express your interest to join our First Focus program and you will be on the waitlist for the next available intakes.
+If you have concerns about your child’s development, apply now for our First Focus program intakes for Term 2 and 3.

 For more information contact our friendly team on 1300 135 373.